-Taipei’s transport system makes it easy for tourists to do day trips from the city.
+Taipei’s transport system makes it easy for tourists to do day trips from the city, like to Taroko Gorge: Taiwan’s marble mountains.
 Here are some that you can do if you get tired of city life and want to see what’s beyond the capital.

 Yangmingshan is a popular park just around an hour away from Taipei; it provides nature lovers with a little bit of everything; there are grasslands, cool to cold weather, cherry blossoms, and of course, beautiful landscapes.